solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 process.
 Being able to remove actions that are deterministic (ex: the same function/API call does not change), within a certain set of time is an important pattern to implement in your various application layers.
-Utlitmately, it is time that you are trying to save.
+Ultimately, it is time that you are trying to save.
 Either for the application itself, or the users using the application.

 Caching is the process of preventing things that don't need to happen